newrelic/newrelic-pcf-drain/README.md

 ## Deployment

-In order to automate the deployment process as much as possible, the project contains a Cloud Foundry [manifest][b].
+In order to automate the deployment process as much as possible, the project contains a Cloud Foundry [manifest][b] file.
 Update the manifest as required for your environment.
+Make sure to assign proper values to all required environment variables, and also change <AGENT_VERSION> of New Relic agent jar file to the correct version of New Relic agent as specified in **pom.xml**.
 To deploy run the following commands:

 ```bash
 mvn clean package